red-green-coding/red-green-coding.github.io/_posts/2024-11-10-jekyll-apexcharts.md

 ## Step 2: Embed Charts in Your Post

-Now, adding a chart is simple.
-Just put the configuration for your ApexChart in a markdown language element as in the above example.
+Embedding a chart is straightforward.
+Add the ApexChart configuration directly in a code block with the language specified as apexchart.
+Here’s an example:

 ### JavaScript content

-You now can embed an ApexChart diagram by providing the configuration as a languabe block:
+When the page loads, the script will detect this apexchart block, parse the configuration, and render it as an interactive chart using ApexCharts.

 <pre>
 ```apexchart